News Center Stories

 Blattner Energy Inc. constructed the Bethel Wind Energy Center, and Invenergy will operate and maintain the facility upon completion.
 Located in Castro County, the Bethel Wind Energy Center utilizes 120 wind turbines manufactured by General Electric Renewable Energy.
 Construction activities began in January 2016 and final commissioning of the turbines is expected to be completed in January 2017.

-The majority of the electricity and associated renewable energy credits (RECs) generated by the facility will be sold under a long-term agreement with Google Energy.
+The majority of the electricity and associated renewable energy credits (RECs) generated by the facility will be sold under a long-term agreement with a large commercial customer.
 Southern Power, through its subsidiaries, will retain the remainder of the electricity and associated RECs, which it may keep or sell.

 This project aligns with Southern Power's overall business strategy of strengthening its wholesale business through acquiring and constructing generating assets substantially covered by long-term contracts.